 |Production country:||USA 2018|

-Single Stephanie (Anna Kendrick) really does everything to be a good mother: she takes over all kinds of tasks at school events, shares her experiences in a mommy blog and cares devotedly for her son.
-But social contacts are not taken seriously and so Stephanie is a bit surprised when of all people the extravagant fashion PR boss Emily (Blake Lively) invites her for a drink.
-Between the two completely unequal women something like a friendship actually develops and therefore Stephanie doesn't hesitate long when she asks Emily one day for the little favor to pick up her son Nicky from school.
-But Emily doesn't show up that day to take Nicky home with her.
-And also in the next days she remains disappeared.
-Stephanie helps Nicky and Emily's husband Sean (Henry Golding) to survive the uncertainty as best she can.
-But where's Emily?
+Single mom Stephanie (Anna Kendrick) really does everything she can to be a good mother: she takes on all kinds of tasks at school events, shares her experiences in a mommy blog and sacrificially takes care of her son.
+But socializing comes up short, so Stephanie is also a little blindsided when flamboyant fashion PR executive Emily (Blake Lively), of all people, invites her out for a drink.
+Between the two completely dissimilar women actually develops something like a friendship and therefore Stephanie does not hesitate long when she asks Emily one day for the small favor to pick up her son Nicky from school.
+But Emily doesn't show up that day to take Nicky home.
+And she remains missing for the next few days as well.
+Stephanie helps Nicky and Emily's husband Sean (Henry Golding) get through the uncertainty as best she can.
+But where is Emily?
 And what happened to her?

-After comedies like "Brautalarm", "Taffe Mädels" or the controversial "Ghostbusters"-Reboot director Paul Feig shows with "Nur ein kleiner Gefallen" a different side of his talent.
-The film version of Darcey Bell's novel is a thriller full of twists and turns with gloriously satirical elements, in which a suburban idyll is disenchanted and helicopter parents as well as the fashion industry are taken for a ride.
-The pleasant thing about it is that Feig does without the typical humor of the Hau-Drauf and rather goes to the point in a subtle way.
-Wonderfully cynical dialogues and slightly overdrawn characters make this movie a hell of a pleasure to watch.
+After sometimes rather crude comedies such as Bride Alarm, Tough Girls and the controversial Ghostbusters reboot, director Paul Feig shows a slightly different side to his skills with Just a Small Favour.
+The film adaptation of Darcey Bell's novel is a twisty thriller with delightfully satirical elements, in which a suburban idyll is disenchanted and helicopter parents and the fashion industry are taken to task.
+The pleasant thing about it is that Feig foregoes his typical punch-up humor and rather goes to the point.
+Wonderfully cynical dialogue and slightly exaggerated characters make this one hell of a fun film.

-How the story and especially Stephanie evolve, seems like the actual resolution is constructed.
-And yes, there are also some inconsistencies.
-However, this doesn't change the high entertainment value of the movie, which not only has a lot of malicious wit, but also a little bit of tension to offer.
-You can say for sure: Do yourself a favour and buy a ticket for this movie.
-If you like American suburban satire and appreciate light Hollywood entertainment with bite, you've come to the right place.
-Absolutely worth seeing!
+How the story and especially Stephanie develop feels a bit contrived, as does the actual resolution.
+And yes, there are a few inconsistencies as well.
+But that doesn't change much about the very high entertainment value of the film, which not only has a lot of mischievous wit to offer, but also a tiny bit of suspense.
+So you can really confidently say: Do yourself a little favor and buy a ticket for this movie.
+If you like American suburban satire and appreciate light Hollywood entertainment with bite, this is the movie for you.
+Absolutely worth seeing

 An article by Frankfurt-Tipp